treehouses/treehouses.github.io/pages/vi/dockertutorial.md

     Kernel: Linux 4.15.0-70-generic
     Architecture: x86-64
 ```

 You can also use `cat /etc/os-release` or `lsb_release -a`.
 Any of these three commands will tell you the information you need to know prior to proceeding.

-For a windows base linux system you should see the same output.
+You will need to use `uname -r`.
+You should see something like this `4.19.4-microsoft-standard` for a windows base linux system .

+For:

 #### For:
 - Disco 19.04